Why Doesn't Jake Paul Fight Real Boxers? | Explained

 Why Doesn't Jake Paul Fight Real Boxers?

-At first, Jake Paul would attempt to fight Professional Boxer (and half-brother of Tyson Fury), Tommy Fury in 2021, but Fury would pull out due to a chest infection and a broken rib.
+At first, Jake Paul would attempt to fight Professional Boxer (and half-brother of Tyson Fury), and Tommy Fury in 2021, but Fury would pull out due to a chest infection and a broken rib.

 why doesn't jake paul fight a real boxer